gangz/Tetris/IoP_Tetris.md

 36. To make it fall down automatically.
 Add a timer.
 Firstly let's clarify the interfaces.

-37. Add the real implementation of the timer
+37. Add the real implementation of the timer, and add the timer to GameController.
+The integration test shows that it is not the expected beahvior because Timer's redraw is blocked by getch();